Reference / Case Study

 The Sprint is where the highest-value fixes get done and verified before posture drifts again.

-Indoor Climate Field Proof stm32 indoor air quality monitoring co2 monitoring scd4x
+Indoor Climate Field Proof stm32 indoor air quality monitoring co2 monitoring scd41

-SCD41 member of the SCD4x CO2 sensor family used in the STM32 indoor air quality integration
+SCD41 member of the SCD41 CO2 sensor family used in the STM32 indoor air quality integration

-Hero image: the SCD41 sensor module used for the STM32 indoor air quality integration, highlighting the SCD4x CO2 sensor hardware behind the case study.
+Hero image: the SCD41 sensor module used for the STM32 indoor air quality integration, highlighting the SCD41 CO2 sensor hardware behind the case study.

 Overview

-This case study documents a small indoor-climate monitoring slice built around an STM32 B-L475E-IOT01A2, an external SCD4x CO2 sensor, MQTT transport, and Combotto Monitor.
+This case study documents a small indoor-climate monitoring system built around an IoT device using a STM32 B-L475E-IOT01A2 Arm® Cortex®, an external SCD41 CO2 sensor, MQTT transport, and an internal gateway and monitoring system.

-The result is not a generic dashboard demo.
-It is a compact edge-to-monitor path that can be inspected at the device, transport, and alert layers.
+The result is a compact edge-to-cloud path that can be inspected at each layer.

 Problem context